 This topic considers neither a particular case nor a particular institution.
-Rather, you are asked to focus upon a specific legal construction that has been established to deal with crimes of genocide/genocidal massacre/genocidal act/ethnic cleansing.
-You may choose to look at either a current legal construction, or one which has existed within the past two hundred years.
-Your task, once you have identified the particular law, set of laws or legal debates, is to look at an instance in which they have been used.
-Your analysis should include an historical account of the actions which led to its establishment, as well as an examination of the manner in which the international community views and uses this legal construction.
+Rather, you are asked to focus upon a specific law or legal norm that has developed to deal with crimes of genocide/genocidal massacre/genocidal act/ethnic cleansing.
+You may choose to look at either a current legal construction, or one that has existed within the past two hundred years.
+Once you have identified the particular law, set of laws, or legal debates, is to look at an instance in which they have been used.
+Your analysis should include an historical account of the actions that led to its establishment, as well as an examination of the manner in which the international community views and uses this legal construction.